romanzdk/tech-demo-python-packaging/README.md

 modification on the source has an immediate effect on the package available to the system.
 To install a package in _Development Mode_ `pip`'s option `-e` or `--editable` is used.

+## Demo 01 variant "setuptools"

+All package related information including how to build it is located only one file named `pyproject.toml`.

+    [build-system]
+    requires = ["setuptools"]
+    build-backend = "setuptools.build_meta"

+    # ...

+    [project]
+    name = "helloworld-cli"
+    version = "0.0.1"

+    [project.scripts]
+    helloworldterminal = "helloworldcli.__main__:main"

+    [tool.setuptools.package-dir]
+    helloworldcli = 'src/helloworldcli'

+The first three lines specifing the `[build-system]`.
+In this demo it is the often used `setuptools`.
+The section `[tools.setuptools.package-dir]` do point to the location of the package files.
+And `helloworldterminal` in section `[project.scripts]` do name the executable of that package.

 [[terminal_helloworld.gif]]

+## Demo 01 variant "hatch"

+A lot of alterntive build-systems do exists and can be used.
+The differences and use cases can not be covered here.
+Using [`hatch`](https://hatch.pypa.io) just ilustrates how to setup a build-backend in the `pyproject.toml`.

+    [build-system]
+    requires = ['hatchling']
+    build-backend = 'hatchling.build'

+    # ...

+    [tool.hatch.build.targets.wheel]
+    packages = ['src/helloworldcli']

+The usage of `pip` do not change.

 # Demo 02 - Simple GUI application